ktaylor63/southeast/site/content/wolf-creek/plan-your-visit.md

 Catch your limit in the upper section of the creek or explore the lower stretches with catch and release techniques.
 The upper section is accessible, equipped with reserved parking for individuals with handicap permits.

 The creek is stocked three to four times per week.
-The creek limit in the Upper Section is 5 fish per person per day.
+The creek limit in the Upper Section is five fish per person per day.

 ## Kendall Campground

-The campground will be open for the 2019 recreation season for the following dates: March 28, 2019 - November 24, 2019.
+The campground will be open for the 2019 recreation season: March 28, 2019 - November 24, 2019.
 To reserve a site visit [recreation.gov](https://www.recreation.gov/) or call 1-877-444-6777 To reach Kendall Campground directly call 270-343-4660.
 For more information about Lake Cumberland visit http://www.lrn.usace.army.mil/locations/lakes/lakecumberland.aspx.

 ## Hiking and biking

-Nature Explorer Hiking Trail Hike or bike the 3/4 mile trail, experiencing a variety of habitats just outside the Visitor Center.
-Challenge yourself with the nature trail scavenger hunt!
+Take the Nature Explorer Hiking Trail Hike or bike the 3/4 mile trail, experiencing a variety of habitats just outside the Visitor Center.
+Challenge yourself with the nature trail scavenger hunt.
 Check with the front desk in the Visitor Center for more information.

 ## Other trails